krzysztofj1234567890/computer-science-basics-tutorials/aws_ai_certification/aws_ai_certification.md

 NO - bad answer:
 Neural network - A neural network solution is a more complex supervised learning technique.
 To produce a given outcome, it takes some given inputs and performs one or more layers of mathematical transformation based on adjusting data weightings.
 An example of a neural network technique is predicting a digit from a handwritten image.

+### A financial services company is deploying AI systems on AWS to analyze customer transactions and detect fraud.
+To meet stringent regulatory requirements, the company's compliance team needs a tool that can continuously audit AWS usage, automate evidence collection, and streamline risk assessments.
+This tool should help ensure that the AI systems comply with industry standards and reduce the manual effort involved in compliance reporting.

+AWS Audit Manager

+AWS Audit Manager helps automate the collection of evidence to continuously audit your AWS usage.
+It simplifies the process of assessing risk and compliance with regulations and industry standards, making it an essential tool for governance in AI systems.

+### A healthcare company is deploying AI systems on AWS to manage patient data and improve diagnostic accuracy.
+To ensure compliance with strict healthcare regulations and to enhance the security of their applications, the company's security team is looking for an AWS service that can automate security assessments.

+Amazon Inspector

+Amazon Inspector is an automated security assessment service that helps improve the security and compliance of applications deployed on AWS.
+It automatically assesses applications for exposure, vulnerabilities, and deviations from best practices, making it an essential tool for ensuring the security of AI systems.

+### A healthcare analytics company is exploring the use of Foundation Models to automate the process of labeling vast amounts of medical data, such as patient records and clinical notes, to enhance its machine learning models for diagnosis and treatment recommendations.
+The company wants to understand the specific techniques that Foundation Models use to generate labels from raw input data, helping streamline the data annotation process without requiring extensive manual effort.
+Which of the following techniques is used by Foundation Models to create labels from input data?

+Self-supervised learning

+It works when models are provided vast amounts of raw, almost entirely, or completely unlabeled data and then generate the labels themselves.

+Foundation models use self-supervised learning to create labels from input data.
+In self-supervised learning, models are provided vast amounts of raw completely unlabeled data and then the models generate the labels themselves.
+This means no one has instructed or trained the model with labeled training data sets.

+__Incorrect options__:

+Reinforcement learning - Reinforcement learning is a method with reward values attached to the different steps that the algorithm must go through.
+So the model’s goal is to accumulate as many reward points as possible and eventually reach an end goal.

+Supervised learning - In supervised learning, models are supplied with labeled and defined training data to assess for correlations.
+The sample data specifies both the input and the output for the model.
+For example, images of handwritten figures are annotated to indicate which number they correspond to.
+A supervised learning system could recognize the clusters of pixels and shapes associated with each number, given sufficient examples.

+Data labeling is the process of categorizing input data with its corresponding defined output values.
+Labeled training data is required for supervised learning.
+For example, millions of apple and banana images would need to be tagged with the words “apple” or “banana.”
+Then machine learning applications could use this training data to guess the name of the fruit when given a fruit image.

+Unsupervised learning - Unsupervised learning algorithms train on unlabeled data.
+They scan through new data, trying to establish meaningful connections between the inputs and predetermined outputs.
+They can spot patterns and categorize data.
+For example, unsupervised algorithms could group news articles from different news sites into common categories like sports, crime, etc. They can use natural language processing to comprehend meaning and emotion in the article.

 ## References <a id="References"></a>